Batgirl and Robin break up the party between Gotham City crime bosses Gamble and the Chechen in this continuing Birds of Prey fanfiction.

 Want to read from the beginning?
 CLICK HERE!

 The Chechen held up his hands to appear disarming.
 “You do not want drugs in your neighborhoods.
 I respect that.”
-He took a puff on his cigar, then used it to emphasize his next words.
+He took a puff of his cigar, then used it to emphasize his next words.

 “Now, you must respect me by keeping your drugs out of my neighborhoods.”